-During American Association of State Highway and Transportation Officials (AASHTO) Manual for Assessing Safety Hardware (MASH) crash tests, devices sometimes fail due to seemingly insignificant damage to the vehicle, as MASH does not allow for any part of the device to enter into the vehicle compartment.
-If there is any intrusion, the device fails that test.
+According to the American Association of State Highway and Transportation Officials (AASHTO) Manual for Assessing Safety Hardware (MASH) crash tests, devices sometimes fail due to relatively insignificant damage to the vehicle, as MASH does not allow for any part of the device or vehicle component to enter the vehicle compartment.
+If there is any penetration, the device fails that test.
 Some deformation of the vehicle occupant compartment is allowed, but varies by area of the vehicle.
-Although engineering judgment and experience indicate that minor deformation/penetration does not pose a safety risk to occupants, but MASH is very black and white in this area.
+Although engineering judgment and experience indicate that minor deformation/penetration does not normally pose a safety risk to occupants, MASH is very stringent in this area.